v-eraw/remindu/README.md

 ## future features

+Separated by seasons (hides info you don't need to worry about atm so you don't get overwhelmed), but stores your overarching goals and tasks.

+Reminds you why you do each event.

 Automatically bulk update your google calendar with the birthdays of close friends and families by logging in with your facebook account.

 Add facebook events to your calendar